Dimfred/masterthesis/presentations/Masterkickoff.md

 3. How deep should the theory be? (e.g. explain yolo indepth?)
 4. German / English?
 6. Where can I train?
+1. Best way to select papers to cite?
+Pick by how it is cited? etc.